Edgar Allan Poe

 Passion, Persistence, and Poe

-Poe’s beginnings were less than ideal, within his first three years of life, both of his parents died and he was unofficially adopted into the Allan family.
-Poe excelled in university but became very poor, and when he turned to gambling to raise money, the Allan’s stopped funding him.
+Poe’s beginnings were less than ideal.
+Within his first three years of life, his father abandoned the family, his mother died, and he was unofficially adopted into the Allan family.
+Poe excelled in university but became very poor, and when he turned to gambling to raise money, the Allans stopped funding him.
 Humiliated, he returned home to find his fiance was engaged to another man.
 Instead of wallowing in his sadness for the rest of his life, Poe refocused his passion and left the Allan household to pursue his dream of becoming a poet.
-He published short stories to magazines, picked up an editorial position in Richmond, and eventually built himself a reputation as a harsh, truthful critic.
+He published short stories in magazines, picked up an editorial position in Richmond, and eventually built himself a reputation as a harsh, truthful critic.

 After demanding better pay for his work, Poe began to put on small lectures about his poetry that inspired others.
 He was credited for creating the first short story, Tales of the Grotesque and Arabesque.
-Soon after his release of his first, among other short stories: British, French, and Spanish poets began to utilize his innovative way of writing into their own works.
-Not only did he introduce a new structure, but also introduced Gothic and horrific themes which were also modeled soon after he released his own stories.
+Soon after the release of his first short stories, British, French, and Spanish poets began to implement his innovative way of writing in their own works.
+Not only did he introduce a new structure, but he also introduced Gothic and horrific themes, which were also modeled soon after he released his own stories.

 Poe's Biography | Edgar Allan Poe Museum, www.poemuseum.org/poes-biography.